Ronnie Brunswijk: Biography

 Ronnie Brunswijk joined the Suriname National Army at the age of 18.
 He was considered a good soldier, and was sent to Cuba for commando training.
 After finishing his training, he was appointed as a personal bodyguard of Desi Bouterse.
 During a state visit to Nickerie a gunshot was fired.
 Brunswijk immediately rushed forward to protect the President.
 Later it was discovered that a soldier in the honorary guard had fired his weapon by accident.
 In 1984, Brunswijk asked for a raise, but was discharged instead on 16 April, and refused back pay by Major Paul Bhagwandas.

 The Surinamese Interior War started in Stolkertsijver on 22 July 1986 at around 03:00.
 12 soldiers guarding the checkpoint were captured by the Jungle Commando headed by Brunswijk.
 In 1986, Brunswijk was sentenced in absentia for a bank robbery in Moengo on 26 April.
 Said bank robbery, a non-violent offence, earned Ronnie Brunswijk the title "Robin Hood of Suriname" due to his liberation of stolen funds from government held institutions that were returned to the people.
 During the war, the Jungle Commando received arms and funding from the Netherlands, and Dutch Colonel Bas van Tussenbroek was moved to French Guiana to transfer funds, and serve as military advisor.

 Moiwana massacre

 On 29 November 1986, the Surinamese army took revenge by attacking Brunswijk's birth village of Moiwana, where they murdered at least 39 villagers, mostly women and children.
 They burned down Brunswijk's house and destroyed the village.
 More than 100 refugees fled across the border to French Guiana, which became a destination for other refugees as the war wore on.
-The Inter-American Court of Human Rights ordered the government to pay millions of dollars (US) in compensation to the 130 survivors of the village attack.
+The Inter-American Court of Human Rights ordered the government to pay millions of US dollars in compensation to the 130 survivors of the village attack.